openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 This is undesirable for Control Plane Machines as we wish to have them spread across multiple availability zones to reduce the likelihood of datacenter level faults degrading the control plane.
-To this end, the failure domains for the control plane will be set on the ControlPlaneSet spec directly.
+To this end, the failure domains for the control plane will be set on the `ControlPlaneMachineSet` spec directly.

-When creating Machines, the ControlPlaneSet controller will balance the Machines across these failure domains by injecting the desired failure domain for the new Machine into the provider spec based on the platform specific failure domain field.
+When creating Machines, the `ControlPlaneMachineSet` controller will balance the Machines across these failure domains by injecting the desired failure domain for the new Machine into the provider spec based on the platform specific failure domain field.

 ##### Failures domains